wiscer-org/devto-sinedied/posts/vscode-jumps-between-points-in-a-file.md

 ---
-title: VSCode - How to Jumps between Points in a File
+title: VSCode - How to Jump between Points in a File
 tags: 'vscode, withscreenreader'
 published: true
 description: Tips to jump between multiple points in Visual Studio Code (VSCode).